-In October this year, The Advertising Authority Standard for Ireland (ASAI) published guidelines regulating the use of the term ‘fibre’ in broadband advertising – broadband providers are required to specify whether their product is 100% Fibre, Part Fibre or All Copper.
+In October 2019, The Advertising Authority Standard for Ireland (ASAI) published guidelines regulating the use of the term ‘fibre’ in broadband advertising – broadband providers are required to specify whether their product is 100% Fibre, Part Fibre or All Copper.
 The ruling took effect from 1 December 2019.
 SIRO fully supports these guidelines and we encourage all consumers to actively seek information on the broadband service you’re buying.
 Stephen O’Connor, SIRO Director of Corporate Affairs, discusses how the new guidelines will enable greater transparency for the end consumers and benefit the development of FTTH in Ireland.

 Broadband as we know it is changing.
 As we consume more and more data, copper based broadband is increasingly unfit for purpose and is a fading technology which is being “switched off” in many countries.
 Full fibre-to-the-home (FTTH) broadband is now considered globally as the gold standard of connectivity.